A Koopman framework for rare event simulation in stochastic differential equations: Importance sampling using the Koopman operator

 Let $x_t$ be an autonomous dynamical system on $\R^d$ evolving according to $\dot{x} = a(x)$.
 Let $F^t$ be the flow map; that is, if $x_0$ is the initial condition, then $x_t = F^t x_0$.
 Let $f: \R^d \longrightarrow \R$ be an observable in some space of functions $\mathcal{H}$.
 The Koopman operator (KO) is defined as

 It is trivial to show that the KO is linear even when the dynamical system is nonlinear.
 This property allows one to study the eigenfunctions and eigenvalues of the operator.
-A function $\phi(x)$ is a Koopman eigenfunction if it satisfies $\mathcal{K}^t \phi(x) = e^{\lambda t} \phi(x)$, where $\lambda$ is the corresponding Koopman eigenvalue.
+A function $\phi(x)$ is a Koopman eigenfunction if it satisfies $\mathcal{K}^t \phi(x) = e^{\lambda t} \phi(x)$, where $\lambda$ is the corresponding Koopman eigenvalue. \revi{In stochastic calculus, the stochastic Koopman operator is known as the Markov semigroup operator of the SDE \cite{pavliotis2014stochastic}.}

 The stochastic Koopman operator (sKO) is defined in a similar fashion \cite{vcrnjaric2019koopman}.
 We focus our attention on random dynamical systems that evolve according to SDEs as defined in \eqref{eq:sde}.
 Let $\{X_t\}_{t\in[0,T]}$ be a stochastic process and $f$ be a twice continuously differentiable real-valued observable, respectively.
 Then the stochastic Koopman operator is defined as,